jooshelpy/UDP_Task/README.md

 # UDP Packet Exchange Example

 This repository contains a simple example of how to exchange packets using UDP between a server and a client.
-The client sends packets with incremental numbers, and the server receives and acknowledges them.
+The client sends packets with incremental numbers, and the server receives and acknowledges them then sends required packet.

 ## Prerequisites